HOME STUDY COURSE in INSTRUCTIONAL SKILLS

 * Talk to people who have done courses recently.
 How where they assessed?
 Would they have preferred to have been assessed in a different manner?
 If so, how?Make a short audio recording giving instruction on a subject you feel comfortable about, for example, discussing vehicle performance, a discussion on bird breeding, the use of natural remedies, etc.

-For the last part of this lesson, you will now consider the structure of speeches and speech writing – these skills are transferable into communication whether to small training groups or large seminars of people.
+Consider the structure of speeches and speech writing – these skills are transferable into communication whether to small training groups or large seminars of people.

 A speech should be structured as a logical sequence of thoughts, built around a central theme, and central purpose.
 The normal structure is to begin a speech with a statement, then follow with a development.